• 日本語

 ●…Constellation

-◎Aichi Arts Theatre, Small Hall
+◎Aichi Prefectural Art Theater, Small Hall

-◎Aichi Arts Theater, Large Rehearsal Room
+◎Aichi Prefectural Art Theater, Large Rehearsal Room

 Ruri Santo (●)

-◎Aichi Arts Theater, Medium Rehearsal Room
+◎Aichi Prefectural Art Theater, Medium Rehearsal Room

 Mariko Kakizaki (★)

-◎Menicon Theater Aoi
+◎Menicon Theatre Aoi

 Teita Iwabuchi / Motoi Takahashi (★)

-What is Wings?
+What is Wings

 The project is named “Wings” (read: wings), and the 12 creators will experience the process of planning, creation, first performance, overseas presentation, and re-staging, through a series of training sessions including dialogues with mentors and instructors, overseas visits, and presentations at trade fairs.
 The 12 creators experience the process of planning, creation, first performance, overseas presentation, and re-staging.
 Along with this activity, we expressed our desire to develop an environment in which DaBY can take a leap forward internationally, and to broaden the scope of creators’ activities.